abilian/tstrings-backport/README.md

 print(tpl.interpolations)  # (Interpolation(value="World", expression="name", ...),)
 ```

-The returned object is a `Template` with `.strings` and `.interpolations` attributes, closely matching the PEP 750 API.
+The returned object is a `Template` with `.strings` and `.interpolations` attributes,
+which should be a drop-in replacement for the built-in t-strings.

 ## Features